Classification

 )

-When the job is finished (status=complete), we can use the jobs API again to get the benchmarking result - the accuracy of the LLM and the accuracy of the fine-tuned SLM.
-We can achieve this using:
+response.json() When the job is finished (status=complete), the command above will also display the benchmarking results - the accuracy of the LLM and the accuracy of the fine-tuned SLM.

-You can list all of your models using the cell below.Once the model is fully trained, we can share the model binaries with you, so you can deploy it on your own infrastructure and have full control.
-The model binaries can be downloaded using the model API by downloading the tarball and extracting into to the model directory.
-A trained model can be later deployed for inference; this is explained in the next tutorial: classification_model_deployment.ipynb
+Section titled “SLM Ready”Once the model is fully trained, we can download the model binaries so you can deploy it on your own infrastructure and have full control.
+A trained model can be later deployed for inference; this is explained in the next section.

 from pprint import pprint